ImageMagick/Usage-Markdown/distorts/affine/index.md

 In summary, our `80x80` image with a `+0+0` offset will map completely into a `160x160` image with a `+15-25` offset.

 So we now know where the image will be after the transform we need to map the pixels from the source to the destination image.
-This however is not straight forward, as it is explained in [Distortion Summary](../#summary).
+This however is not straightforward, as it is explained in [Distortion Summary](../#summary).

 That is rather than mapping each individual source pixel to the destination, we lookup the color of each destination pixel in the source.
 However to do that we need to invert the affine transformation to map the destination to the source image.